peteroupc/peteroupc.github.io/colorgen.md

     - a list of colors (which can have duplicates), all of the same color space, or
     - the colors (which can have duplicates) used in a two-, three-, or more-dimensional image or geometric model, a digital video, or a digital document.
 - **ISO.** International Organization for Standardization.
 - **Image.** Rectangular array of samples called _pixels_, where each pixel stores a color value or a reference to a color value.
-Also known as a _raster image_, or _bitmap image_.
+Also known as a _raster image_ or _bitmap image_.
+More generally, an image is as defined in [**"A Sprite Theory of Image Computing"**](https://alvyray.com/Memos/CG/Microsoft/5_sprite.pdf).
 - **Light source.** Means a [**_primary light source_**](https://cie.co.at/eilvterm/17-27-002) or an [**_illuminant_**](https://cie.co.at/eilvterm/17-23-018), as defined by the CIE.
 Roughly means an emitter of light, or radiation describing an emitter of light.
 - **RGB.** Red-green-blue.